Mattsi-Jansky/recipes/apple-pie.md

 * Mix the sugar, salt and flour together in a mixing bowl
 * Mix the cold butter in
+  * Cut the butter up into pieces and use your hands to mix it in
+  * Or use a stand mixer if you have one
 * When thoroughly mixed it should resemble damp sand
 * Sprinkle the ice water over the mixture and gently mix in with a rubber spatula
   * When finished a dough will have formed.
 You may not need all the water.
+  * Use only the smallest bit of water until it forms a dough.
+I always make it way too hydrated.
+  * If it's too hydrated add flour
 * Remove dough from mixing bowl, place onto work surface, pad it int a disk/cylinder shape and liberally dust with flour.
 * Wrap it in clingfilm and place in the fridge for *2 hours*
 * Meanwhile, you can prepare the filling...